-The transition of goods that belong to Turkish citizens and the transition of goods in Turkey from one person to another person by inheritance or gratuitously in another way are subject to inheritance and gift tax.
+The transfer of goods that belong to Turkish citizens and the transfer of goods in Turkey from one person to another person by inheritance or gratuitously in another way are subject to inheritance and gift tax.

-Inheritance and gift tax is also applicable for the goods that Turkish citizens acquire abroad in the same ways.
+The inheritance and gift tax is also applicable for the goods that Turkish citizens acquire abroad in the same ways.

-However, a foreign person, who does not have a place of residence in Turkey and who acquires a Turkish citizen's goods that are outside the borders of Turkey by inheritance or gratuitously in another way, cannot be held liable for the inheritance and gift tax.
+However, a foreign person who does not have a place of residence in Turkey and who acquires a Turkish citizen's goods that are outside the borders of Turkey by inheritance or gratuitously in another manner, cannot be held liable for the inheritance and gift tax.

-Inheritance and gift tax base is the value of the transferred goods determined according to Tax Procedural Code.
+The inheritance and gift tax base is the value of the transferred goods determined according to the Tax Procedural Code.
 See Section 6 for details of valuation.
-(If deduction of the debt and cost specified in the Inheritance and Gift Tax Law is required, inheritance and gift tax base is the remaining amount of value of the transferred goods determined according to Tax Procedural Code after deduction of these debt and costs.)
+(If deduction of the debt and cost specified in the Inheritance and Gift Tax Law is required, the inheritance and gift tax base is the remaining amount of value of the transferred goods determined according to the Tax Procedural Code after deduction of these debts and costs.)

-The transition of goods obtained from heritage, testament and inheritance contract is subject to inheritance tax.
+The transfer of goods obtained from heritage, testament and inheritance contracts is subject to inheritance tax.

-The transition of goods gratuitously by donation or any style is subject to gift tax.
+The gratuitous transfer of goods by donation or another manner is subject to gift tax.